Perhaps no other Florida attraction has performed the equivalent of a Houdini act with fate like Marineland.

 Things to do near Marineland Florida:

-Order the book “A New Guide to Old Florida Attractions: From Mermaids to Singing Towers,” by Doug Alderson, published by Pineapple Press.
+Some of Florida’s most interesting sites were originally roadside attractions during the middle of the 20th Century.
+That’s why Florida Rambler was so happy to hear about a new book by the author of this artice: “A New Guide to Old Florida Attractions: From Mermaids to Singing Towers,” by Doug Alderson, published by Pineapple Press.